nelsonGX/unsnakify/README.md

 ```
 pip install requests
 ```
+2. Download `unsnakify.py` and `snakify.txt`
-2. run it `python3 unsnakify.py` , enter your login info and it will do the rest of work for you
+3. run it `python3 unsnakify.py` , enter your login info and it will do the rest of work for you
 (screenshot of all-passed tests)
 ![image](https://github.com/nelsonGX/unsnakify/assets/68144494/a65ca2b2-933d-4755-945b-13f107e44714)